 A number of factors exist that might affect how long a divorce takes to finalize:

-- The net worth of the spouses.
-Generally speaking, the higher net worth of the marriage, the longer a divorce will take to finalize.
+The net worth of the spouses.
+Generally speaking, the higher the net worth of the marriage, the longer a divorce will take to finalize.
+A high net worth divorce lawyer will work out the property division through negotiations that take quite some time with your partner’s attorney.
 The exception is when both parties agree to a pre- or post-nuptial agreement.

 How Couples Can Expedite the Process